• Skip to main content

 Should You Buy Bitcoin Stocks Or Bitcoin?

-Honestly, I think everyone should directly own bitcoin instead of stocks UNLESS, you have the ability to, and will actually…do the proper research into the companies you invest in.
-There's no need to get cute and buy a bunch of bitcoin stocks because you think they'll perform well if bitcoin price rises.
+Honestly, I think everyone should directly own bitcoin instead of stocks UNLESS, you have the ability to, and will actually do the proper research into the companies you invest in.
+There’s no need to get cute and buy a bunch of bitcoin stocks because you think they’ll perform well if bitcoin price rises.
 Just buy bitcoin instead.

 However, it completely makes sense that if bitcoin is the future of money, then the companies smart enough to be early to party and run their companies well, will stand to benefit the most.
-I think there are currently, and will be in the future, lots of opportunities in the stock market to outperform bitcoin's price.
-The question is – can you find these companies and buy them at the right time?
-“Picking” the right stock is not just about finding a company with a product you like and hoping they do well in the future because you like them a lot.
+I think there are currently, and will be in the future, lots of opportunities in the stock market to outperform bitcoin’s price.

 Further Education